Project story

 Greener glamour via intentional low-light design approach.

-Integrating modern lighting into an existing fabric throws up daily discoveries that require an agile response.
-As part of our long-term partnership with Miiro, walking side by side with this exciting new 'lifestyle hotel' outfit, we worked with interior designers from day one to provide flexible push-pull design, and embedded engineering and experiential lighting into brand identity, rather than retrofitting.
+Integrating modern lighting into an existing fabric requires agility.
+Walking side by side with exciting new 'lifestyle hotel' outfit Miiro, as part of a long-term partnership, we worked with interior designers from day one to provide a flexible push-pull scheme.
+Mapping then guest journey emotionally first, then technically, we embedded experiential lighting into brand identity, rather than retrofitting.

 Think: cost-effective solutions, 'just right’ for the nuances of each space – from low-lit, classic Casablanca-esque romance in common areas to pared-back, presence-detecting guest room design.
 Using fewer lamp types for consistency across hotels, our focus was lower energy use, longer life.